cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 #### Description

-The defining characteristic is an action undertaken at the latest opportunity to acheive a particular purchase.
-Timing is the most important aspect.
+The defining characteristic is an action undertaken at the latest opportunity to acheive a particular objective, leaving insufficient time for another user to bid/offer.
+Precise timing is the most important aspect.

-???

 #### Other Names and Terms

-Auction sniping; Restaurant table/hotel room reservation speed-booking; Queue jumping
+Auction sniping; Bid sniper; Restaurant table/hotel room reservation speed-booking; Purchase bot; Purchase automatom; Queue jumping; Sale stampede

 #### See Also